 - If you want to keep the soup vegan, use olive oil or vegan butter instead.

 - I often think that using 3 tablespoons of butter for just a soup it’s quite a lot.
 But as this is a very basic recipe, I would not use less butter.
 The combination of butter and leeks makes this dish so flavorful.

 - Good quality chicken or vegetable stock.
 To keep the soup vegetarian, use vegetable broth.

 - Make sure the stock is not too salty, and use salt accordingly.

 - I cook this recipe with homemade chicken broth or stock most of the time, but I’ve often cooked enough with vegetable broth paste or chicken stock cubes to know that it works.

 - Vegetables: Clean the leeks as instructed above.
 Chop them into small pieces and set them aside.
 Peel, wash and chop the potatoes into bite-sized cubes.

 - Saute: Melt the butter in a large soup pot (1).
 Add vegetables, a sprinkle of salt, stir well to combine, and saute on medium-low heat for 8 minutes, often stirring (2).

 - Adjust the taste with salt and freshly ground black pepper.
-For a bit of a kick, make sure you add a lot of pepper.
+Make sure you add a lot of pepper for a bit of a kick.

 Yes.
 Once cooked, let it cool and keep it in the fridge.